U.S. Relations With Panama

 More information about Panama is available on the Panama Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 Panama's location and role in global trade make its success vital to U.S. prosperity and national security.
-While Panama's economic growth rate is among the highest in the hemisphere – with 8.4 percent growth in 2013 and double-digit growth the previous two years – the country faces the challenge of making this growth more inclusive.
+Panama’s key location along major land and sea transit routes makes it a critical partner in interdiction illegal drugs destined for the United States.
+While Panama's economic growth rate is among the highest in the hemisphere – the country faces the challenge of making this growth more inclusive.
+It also faces added pressure for more fiscal transparency as it enforces recent anti-money laundering legislation.
 Increasing pressure from drug trafficking and organized criminal activity contributes to security problems that threaten to undermine Panamanian security, democratic institutions, and economic prosperity.
 Because of our shared history, cultural ties between both countries are strong.

 U.S. Assistance to Panama

-U.S. assistance to Panama aims to ensure that it remains a secure, prosperous, and democratic country that continues to work with the United States as a principal partner in Central America.
-The United States and Panama work together to advance common interests in improving citizen safety and strengthening democratic and governance institutions.
+U.S. assistance to Panama aims to ensure that it remains a secure, prosperous, and democratic country that continues to work with the United States as a principal partner in the region.
+The United States and Panama work together to advance common interests in improving citizen safety and strengthening the rule of law.
 They cooperate in many ways, including combating illegal drug trafficking and other criminal activity and promoting economic, democratic, and social development through U.S. and international agencies.

 Bilateral Economic Relations

 The United States and Panama have signed a bilateral investment treaty and a Trade Promotion Agreement.
-The trade agreement will eliminate tariffs and other barriers to U.S. exports, promote economic growth, set high standards for the treatment of investments, provide a framework for resolution of investment or trade disputes, and expand trade between the two countries.
-The $5.5 billion expansion of the Panama Canal is due to be completed by early 2016, and will provide a substantial benefit to Panama and many U.S. East-coast ports.
+The trade agreement eliminated tariffs and other barriers to U.S. exports, promotes economic growth, sets high standards for the treatment of investments, provides a framework for resolution of investment or trade disputes, and expands trade between the two countries.
+On June 26, Panama inaugurated the expansion of the Panama Canal which already has provided substantial benefits to Panama and many U.S. East-coast ports.
 U.S. exports to Panama include oil, machinery, aircraft, agricultural products, and low-value shipments.
-U.S. imports from Panama include returns, fish and seafood, gold, cane sugar, and bananas and pineapples.
+U.S. imports from Panama include fish and seafood, gold, cane sugar, and bananas and pineapples.
 Reported U.S. direct investment in Panama is led by the finance/insurance and wholesale trade sectors.
 Reported Panamanian direct investment in the United States is led by the manufacturing and real estate sectors.

 Panama's Membership in International Organizations